SimonAsaert/ZellaBackground/People.md

 He would eventually find himself working alongside a literal child.
 One who had clearly plenty to fear and was struggling to remain bold.
 He took her under his wing, keeping her safe from those around while teaching her the ways in the workshop.

 During slave uprisings, he would spend time keeping Zella distracted, 'knowing' full-well the result of such would only cause pain as they would be beaten down.
-He did try to teach his thoughts to Zella, though she never seemed to either understand his point, or refuse to understand.
+He did try to teach his thoughts to Zella, though with his teachings being contradicted by [Niruhk](#niruhk-raokt), he would struggle to get through to her.
+With the lessons she took being of having pride with ones work, and "small groups have the ability to change much in the universe, so long as they work together".

-Eventually, Vydgish would see her go only to disappear once more as she was traded out.
+Eventually, Vydgish would stop seeing Zella, as she was traded out elsewhere.
 So would continue his position in Quesh.

 ## Niruhk Raokt